 If your entryway is large enough to fit a bench, it can be a great addition.
 A bench will not only add a convenient space for sitting, it will also enhance your entryway and make it feel put together.
-There are many great options for benches that have hidden storage.
+There are many great options for benches that have hidden storage, as described by The Spruce.
 Some benches offer a feature where the seat cushion flips up, revealing a large space that is perfect for shoes.
 Other benches offer small shelving or cabinets on the bottom, allowing you to fit shoes underneath with ease.
 There’s no going wrong with a bench with built-in storage.
 It provides you with great functionality and multiple benefits.

 Reuse an old bar cart

-If you have an old bar cart sitting around, or have a new one that you just don’t use, you can easily repurpose it into a shoe rack.
+If you have an old bar cart sitting around or have a new one that you just don’t use, you can easily repurpose it into a shoe rack, as suggested by Mudroom Cubbies.
 Bar carts are great because of their ability to roll around wherever you need it.
 This can be a great feature for a shoe rack in case you ever need to move the cart around to other entryways in your home.
 Bar carts are cute, little furniture pieces that will surely add some fun flair to your entryway.
 You will love how easily they fit into your entryway space while taking up very little room.

 The traditional route of a standard shoe rack is a great option.
 The key is to find a shoe rack that is tall and thin to maximize storage space while taking up little room in your entryway.
 There are a lot of stylish, low-profile shoe racks that will fit into your entryway seamlessly.
 Look for ones that are sturdy, neutral-toned, and can hold as many shoes as you need.